MicrosoftDocs/fabric-docs/docs/data-development/graphql-schema-view.md

 :::image type="content" source="media/graphql-schema-view/schema-explorer-types.png" alt-text="Screenshot of the Schema explorer pane, showing the expanded list of types available under an example data source named SalesOrderDetail.":::

-In addition to types, the Fabric GraphQL API automatically generates queries and mutations for any new objects you choose to expose.
+In addition to types, the Fabric API for GraphQL automatically generates queries and mutations for any new objects you choose to expose.

 In our AdventureWorks example, expanding the list of queries shows the automatically generated queries for the data source.